sidlogism/impsia_python_toolbox/README.md

 ## How to run the unittests and the single doctests manually ##
-In "distribution root" (see below) run: python3 -m unittest discover -v -s tests In "import package" directory run: python3 -m doctest -v subprocess_tools.py
+In "distribution root" (see below) run: python3 -m unittest discover -v -s tests In "distribution root" (see below) run: python3 -m doctest -v src/impsia/python_toolbox/*.py In "import package" (see below) directory run: python3 -m doctest -v subprocess_tools.py

 ## License and usage limitations ##